OHDSI/Andromeda/cran-comments.md

-Andromeda v1.0.1
+Andromeda v1.1.1
 ---

-This is a minor release, with 3 changes and 2 bugfixes (see NEWS.md).
+This is a minor release, with 1 (important) bugfix (see NEWS.md).

 ## Test environments
 * Windows-latest, R-release (Github Actions)